noughtnaut/crowbar/README.md

 Wires come in a few flavours called Modes:

 - **Normal** wires simply carry the process from the end of one component to the beginning of another;
-- **True/False** wires originate from conditions in accordance with the outcome of the condition;
+- **True/False** wires are similar to normal wires, but are only invoked in accordance with the outcome of their condition;
 - **Error** wires continue the process in the event that a condition generated an internal error.
 If a component fails but has no Error wire, the error is logged and the process is simply terminated.